 Idaho’s annual premiums for homeowners insurance are on the lower side — on average $692 per year for an HO-3 policy, compared to the nationwide average of $1,173.
 That said, how much you’ll pay can vary a lot depending on your home’s size, your assets, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to find your best rates:

 Thanks to its low population density and few accidents, Idaho boasts the lowest auto insurance rates in the nation.
 The typical annual premium comes in at $329 below the national average.
 Even so, it still pays to shop around for an auto insurance company that will give you the best rate for the coverage and endorsements you require.
 Because insurance premiums are so personal, we can’t tell you which company will be the cheapest.
-We recommend using our reviews of the five best auto insurance companies in Idaho to see which will cater to your priorities.
+We recommend using our reviews of the four best auto insurance companies in Idaho to see which will cater to your priorities.
 Then use our quote tool to see what each company can offer you.

 Idaho Minimum Liability